-Backcountry Ski Equipment Checklist for Shrine Mountain Inn Trip
+Backcountry Ski Equipment Checklist

-Below is a list of the gear that you will need for this trip.
+Below is a list of the gear that you will need for a backcountry ski trip to one of the huts in the 10th Mountain Division system with Bob Taylor.
 If there something on the list that you do not have you can probably borrow it from one of us.
-The weight and volume of stuff we haul to the cabin is limited.
-Your clothing and equipment (ski equipment excluded) should not weigh much more than 20 pounds.
-You cannot bring an entirely fresh outfit for each day.
+You will be carrying all of the food, clothing, and equipment that you bring on your back up the mountain.
+Keep everything to the bare essentials.
+You cannot bring an entirely fresh clothing outfit for each day.

 This list is a provided as a guideline.
 You do not have to match it exactly.
-The important thing is that you need multiple layers so that you can adjust your clothing for everything from a full on blizzard to thin lightweight clothing for touring on a sunny day when you need surprisingly little insulation.
+The important thing is that you need multiple layers so that you can adjust your clothing for everything from a full-on blizzard to thin lightweight clothing for touring on a sunny day when you need surprisingly little insulation.